termx88/Caster_command_hud/README.md

 <img src="./art/dragging.gif"/> | <img src="./art/click_through.gif"/>

 ## Usage Instructions:
-* Clone this repo.
 ### With Caster
 * You have to be using Caster with hud support.
 Currently that's the [DropPy2 branch](https://github.com/dictation-toolbox/Caster/tree/DropPy2).
 * In settings.toml ([user dir docs](https://caster.readthedocs.io/en/latest/readthedocs/User_Dir/Caster_User_Dir/)) change HUD_PATH to point to the hud.py gotten from this repo.
 * If Caster is already running with a hud instance.
 Close hud and reboot caster.
 ### Testing
 * Running `test_runner.py` will open 4 windows with different settings (like in the screenshots)
-* requirements.txt in master doesn't include PySide2, so might need to install it.
+* requirements.txt in Caster master doesn't include PySide2, so you might need to install it.
 If needed run `pip install PySide2` or `python -m pip install PySide2`.
-And try running `test_runner.py` again.

 ## Settings explanation:
 ### window
 * WINDOW_FRAMELESS \<bool> - setting to True, disables window decorations (frame, titlebar) (macOS and Windows require this to be True, for a transparent background)